 First, the command searches for the latitude and longitude of the location defined in the first positional parameter.
-Then, it uses GEODATA.CORE to find the closest geostationary satellite to use.
+Then, it uses GEODATA.USER to find the closest geostationary satellite to use.
 Next, if the user has not specified which channel to use, GEO will determine the channel, either visible or infrared, depending on the time of the day.
 Also, if the center point is at the edge of the satellite coverage, GEO will take the adjoining satellite and merge enough data to cover the rest of the image to create the composite.
 Finally, GEO will display the image with a map on the current frame.

-4. Find and display a geostationary water vapor image centered over Paris, France using a filter.
+5. Find and display a geostationary water vapor image centered over Vancouver, Canada using a filter.
 Display the image on frame 2.

-First, find the station ID for Paris/Le Bourget, France.
+First, find the station ID for Vancouver, Canada.
+Type: STNLIST CO=CA MATCH=VANCOUVER

-Type: STNLIST CO=FR MATCH=PARIS

 After locating the station ID, use the GEO command to display the image.

-Type: SF 2;GEO LFPB WV ON=FILTER
+Type: SF 2;GEO CYVR WV ON=FILTER TIME=0

 Use the ON= keyword to set any of the four GEO options, such as FILTER, to on or off.
 The parameter WV indicates to display a water vapor image.
+TIME=0 is specified to select a desired time to display for the current day.

-5. On frame 3, display the previous day's geostationary image centered over your home town from the current time.
+6. On frame 3, display the previous day's geostationary image centered over your home town from the current time.

-Type: SF 3;GEO 'FORT ATKINSON[JEFFERSON],WI,US DAY=2015142'
+Type: SF 3;GEO 'FORT ATKINSON[JEFFERSON],WI,US' DAY={enter previous day's date}